Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• Refer to NICE Guidance CG 30 Long Acting Reversible Contraception.
+• Refer to NICE CG30 Long Acting Reversible Contraception and FSRH guidance.

 • Technically it may only be possible to fit a Nova-T®380 (narrower device) in some women.
 It may be useful for emergency contraception in nulliparous women.